 - Create a recovery plan.

 Such backup media as hard drives or magnetic tapes are reusable.
 However, these media tend to age with time or after multiple cycles of backup.
 You should test backup media for reliable store operations on a regular basis.
-Backup media should be protected with the same access controls as the rest of software and hardware.
+Backup media should be protected with the same access controls as the rest of the software and hardware.

 We hope that our tips will help you store your EHR safely.
-Multiple cybersecurity measures include setting passwords, control over unauthorized access and the use of firewalls.
+Multiple cybersecurity measures include setting passwords, control over unauthorized access, and the use of firewalls.
 The emphasis of cybersecurity measures should be made on developing a security-minded organizational culture.